MercuryWorkshop/sh1mmer/README.md

 Seriously Harming IT's Moment of Magnificently Exclusive Rest

 Website, name and write-up for a ChromeOS firmware boot exploit
-# What is SH1MMER?
+# What is Shimmer?
-SH1MMER is an exploit found in the ChromeOS firmware that utilitzes the RMA factory shims to gain code execution at firmware recovery.
+Shimmer is an exploit found in the ChromeOS firmware that utilitzes the RMA factory shims to gain code execution at firmware recovery.
 # How does it work?
 This is achieved by putting the device into Developer Mode, and then booting a modified RMA shim from recovery mode.
 The shim is signed, but only the ROOT-A partition is checked for signatures by the firmware.
 We can edit the other partitions to our will, as long as the characters contained